zjyyysj/mgh-sep/README.md

-There are two models: noise model and phase-gated model Evaluation codes include DR, distribution, mortality and trajectory.
+There are two models: noise model and phase-gated model.
+Evaluation codes include DR, distribution, mortality and trajectory.